AdarshKumar712/PPLM.jl/README.md

 For more details on the progress, checkout the [Project:PPLM](https://github.com/AdarshKumar712/PPLM.jl/projects/1)

 ## Example

+**Note**: For different topics, you may need to tune some hyperparameters like `stepsize`, `fusion_gm_scale` etc. to get some really interesting results.
+Also note that in first iteration, it usually takes more time to evaluate the gradients but becomes fast in consecutive passes.
+So may need to wait for 2-3 minutes for the first time.

 First let's load the package and the model:
 ```julia